menemeth11/GrepolisClicker/README.md

 Hi,
-currently i work on it
+I'm currently working on it